HDFGroup/vol-rest/README.txt

         -t        Build the tools with REST VOL support.
 Note that this option is experimental and should not be used for the time being.

-        These options are translated by the 'build_vol_autotools.sh' script into the equivalent options for the configure script and passed to it as follows (these are the options to pass to configure if building manually):

-        -h, --help    Prints out a help message indicating script usage and available options.

-        --enable-build-mode=(production|debug)
-                      Sets the build mode to be used.
-Debug will enable debugging printouts within the REST VOL plugin.
-Production will focus more on optimization.

-        --enable-curl-debug
-                      Enables debug information printouts from cURL within the REST VOL plugin.

-        --enable-mem-tracking
-                      Enables memory usage tracking within the REST VOL plugin.
-                      This option is mostly used to help diagnose any possible memory leaks or other memory errors.

-        --with-hdf5=DIR
-                      Used to specify the directory where an HDF5 distribution that uses the VOL layer has already been built.
-This is to help the REST VOL locate the HDF5 header files that it needs to include.

-        --with-curl=DIR
-                      Used to specify the top-level directory where cURL is installed, if cURL was not installed to a system path.

-        --with-yajl=DIR
-                      Used to specify the top-level directory where YAJL is installed, if YAJL was not installed to a system path.

-        As usual with autotools, you can specify the '--prefix' option for configure to instruct the build on where to place the resulting files.

         After the build process has succeeded, an executable named 'test_rest_vol' should have been created under the 'bin' directory inside the install directory for the REST VOL. This program tests a